noamross/jekyll-site/_posts/2012-12-23-modeling-philosophy.md

 Aber, J. D. 1997.
 Why Don’t We Believe the Models?.
 Bulletin of the Ecological Society of America 78:232–233.

 Levins, R. 1966.
-The Strategy of Model Building in Population Biology 54:421–431.
+The strategy of model building in population biology.
+American Scientist 54:421–431.

 May, R. M. 2004.
-Uses and abuses of mathematics in biology..
-Science (New York, N.Y.)
-303:790–3.
+Uses and abuses of mathematics in biology.
+Science 303:790–3.